 Where is the Delaware Estuary?

-The Delaware Estuary stretches from Trenton, New Jersey, and Morrisville, Pennsylvania, south to Cape May, New Jersey, and Cape Henlopen, Delaware, including all of the Delaware Bay and the tidal reaches of the Delaware River.
-PDE operates primarily in the Lower Delaware River Basin, or the area labeled “Delaware Estuary” in the map above.
-View an interactive map of the Delaware Estuary.
+The Delaware Estuary stretches from Trenton, New Jersey, and Morrisville, Pennsylvania, south to Cape May, New Jersey, and Cape Henlopen, Delaware.
+It includes all of the Delaware Bay and the tidal portions of the Delaware River.
+PDE’s work focuses primarily on the Lower Delaware River Basin, or the area labeled “Delaware Estuary” in the map above.

 Until the Clean Water Act of 1972, the tidal Delaware River and the waterways that flow to it were polluted with untreated sewage and industrial waste.
 Education, clean water laws, and hard work by PDE and our partners have returned our estuary to a much healthier state.
 But there is still plenty of work to be done.
 Your support is vital to our success.
 Protect clean drinking water, healthy communities, and beautiful natural places!
 Join our team and become part of the solution to water pollution: